savelichalex/secure-config-manager/README.md

 When you create with public keys, like OAuth tokens, you might don't want to add it under version control system.
 If you use git you add this file to `.gitignore`.
 But problem with it, that you must add this config to your project for main bundle.
-This is problem, becouse your project contain info about file, that doesn't exist in repo.
+This is problem, because your project contain info about file, that doesn't exist in repo.

 You of course can create empty plist, add it to project, add it under version control and then don't track any changes on this file.
 Something like this `git update-index --assume-unchanged [path]`.
 You now can add secret keys, and it not under version control.
 Good.
 Not so fast.
 Why?
-Becouse if you revert changes or anything else you lost all your keys.
+Because if you revert changes or anything else you lost all your keys.

 Another bad option with plist is code obfuscation.
-If somebody want's to know your keys, then he can easily find it `ipa` file.
+If somebody want's to know your keys, then he can easily find it `.ipa` file.
 Because this is resources!

 Another one bad options is type safety.
-Whith plists you wark with raw data, and need to cast every value.
+With plists you work with raw data, and need to cast every value.
 This is awful.

 ## Solution

 Secure-config-manager is easy shell script that get your config (which not under version control) and generate code for it.
 First time they generate empty class with static properties, that is interface of our config.
 You can easily use it in your code.
 Script have options that must be embeded to build phases, which generate code with real data right in compilation and revert changes then.